aijaz/trainingYouth/index.md

 |   14 |   $5,040 |    6 |
 |   15 |   $5,400 |    6 |
 |   16 |   $5,760 |    6 |

+A similar table can be generated for the MacBook Air.

 # <a name="safety"></a>Student Safety